anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption></figcaption>
 </figure>

 [Shane Miller (GPLama) reviewed the PP5 power meter](https://gplama.com/2026/02/18/thinkrider-pp5-power-meter-review/) and found accuracy problems, especially after hard efforts where the zero offset can drift and make the unit read high for the rest of the ride.
-That's not a problem for me, as a non-serious cyclist, having rough power reference sure beats vibes.
-The PP5 power meter spider was close enough to the cost of a non-power-meter spider that it seemed worth trying.
+I am not of the demographic where that matters.
+For me, having rough power reference beats vibes.
+Plus, the PP5 power meter spider was close enough to the cost of a non-power-meter spider that it seemed worth trying.

 The ZRACE chainrings are machined out of 7075 aluminium and are heavily profiled for weight reduction.